Dirt! - Choreographic Program

 "I personally gained strength in understanding my own personal movement vocabulary.
 I also valued the experience of challenging what I thought it was.
 This was particularly evident when embracing the various talents, experience and backgrounds of the other artists in the program."
 Nat

 "I learned that it is crucial to give the right amount of impetus when exploring [choreographic] possibilities.
-It requires a lot of thought to think about what words will illicit the response you'd like [from the dancers].
+It requires a lot of thought to think about what words will elicit the response you'd like [from the dancers].
 My personal challenge was to set tasks and not to demonstrate the type of movement."
 Nikki

 Audience Response

 “The choreographic program offers local dancers and choreographers an opportunity to develop skills and gain experience that would normally be provided through tertiary type institutions.
-In a Territory without tertiary dance programs, this allows the current and future leaders of our dance sector to enhance and motivate their practices, which in turn invigorate and feed back into our communities.
+In a Territory without tertiary dance programs, this allows the current and future leaders of our dance sector to enhance and motivate their practices, which in turn invigorate and feedback into our communities.
 With the isolation our dancers and dance audiences face compared with the rest of the country such programs help to combat the constant disadvantage and risk of artistic stagnation.
 I look forward to seeing the choreographic program grow in future.”
 Lizzi Webb

 "The 2016 Tracks Dance Choreographic program showing DIRT offered a rare glimpse behind closed studio doors, as the audience walks alongside the first steps of a new generation of Dance makers.
 The works were disparate and surprising and the group of choreographers spanning ages and backgrounds was absolutely indicative of what makes this company so astounding, the steadfast belief that dance is for everyone."
 CJ Fraser-Bell - Darwin Fringe Festival